Here, we look at when you may, and may not, need life cover to help you decide if it’s right for you.

 For example, if you’re a stay-at-home parent – would your partner need to pay for childcare so they could continue to go to work?
 According to the MoneyHelper, the average cost of sending a child under 2 to nursery in the UK is:

 You may already have some life insurance through your employer.
 If so, check what’s included to see if you need extra cover.

 Think about how much cover it gives and for how long.
 Does the term match how long you will need it for?
 You also need to consider what would happen if you changed jobs, as you’ll no longer be covered through your employer.

 Talking to loved ones about financial arrangements after you pass away is a difficult subject.

 It’s not something we like to think about, but it’s really important to be open and practical so you all know what the long-term plan is.

-Start having conversations about how your family will manage for money, if you or your partner passed away.
-It can help you understand if you need life insurance – and how much cover is required.
+Start having conversations about how your family will manage financially if you, or your partner, passed away.
+It can help you understand if you should get life insurance – and how much cover is required.

 If you’re unsure about what’s right for you, our protection advisers can help you decide.